Challenge-response

 Note

 Hashing/digesting is a one-way operation, meaning that once a block of data is hashed, it cannot be converted back into its original form.
 Encryption, on the other hand, is a two-way operation.
-When a block of data is encrypted, it can be decrypted back into its original form at any time.
+When a block of data is encrypted, it can be decrypted back into its original form.
 This is an important distinction because the validating party will have to respond differently to Yubico OTP responses (encrypted) and HMAC-SHA1 responses (hashed).
 For Yubico OTP, the validating party will have to decrypt the response and compare the result with the original challenge.
 For HMAC-SHA1, the validating party will have to perform the same hashing operation with the original challenge and compare the result to the response received from the YubiKey.

 Challenge initiation and authentication